by Jon Pearce | 10th Dec, 2021 | Arthritis

 There is more to assisting your loved one than physical help.
 A big part of supporting them is by letting them know you’re there for them emotionally too.
 Open communication between yourself and the person you care for is instrumental in the management of their arthritis.
 Here are a few ways you can help emotionally:

-Inflammation and arthritis can be uncomfortable at the best of times, but have you noticed your joint pain is worse at night?
+Inflammation and arthritis can be uncomfortable at the best of times, but have you noticed your joint pain is worse while you sleep?
 If inflammation is affecting your quality of sleep, it’s important to address it as soon as possible to avoid additional issues related to sleep deprivation.
+So, does inflammation really get worse at night?

 Understanding what causes your inflammation and how you can manage or reduce its effects can be instrumental in improving the quality of your sleep and overall health.
 We look at a few ways you can help reduce how inflammation affects your sleep with these tips.